demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 There is no context output for this command.
 ### rsa-nw-endpoint-isolation-remove
 ***
-restore the network connection and removes IP addresses added to the exclusion list for the host with the specified agent ID.
+Restores the network connection and removes IP addresses added to the exclusion list for the host with the specified agent ID.

 #### Base Command